 The Hodgson family has lived in the Dale for generations.
 Walter was born in the village and only left to be in the navy during World War II.
 Ray however is an incomer.
-She left Rochdale, where she was born, to go to Dartford college of Physical Education and then taught in various places including Australia.
-We met whilst playing badminton in Richmond and married in 1964.
+She left Lancashire, where she was born, to go to Dartford college of Physical Education and then taught in various places including Australia.
 In 1965 we established Wraycroft Cottages and are still enthusiastically continuing (except perhaps on change over days !)
 With our son Dave and family now living next door we are able to share the load.
 Dave also Reeth born, left to go to music college, travelled and worked abroad but then in 2003 returned to the village with his family.
-He was well able to step into a major cottage role having been involved since about the age of 7.
-He was the best pan and oven cleaner around!
+He was well able to step into a major cottage role'.

 Living on the same two acre site as our cottages we are here to welcome you on arrival.
 We have lots of regular visitors many having become friends over the years.